quotient-im/Quaternion/README.md

 [Quaternion repo there](https://cloudsmith.io/~quotient/repos/quaternion/groups/).

 A few important notes on these packages in case you're new to them:
-- All these builds come bundled with recent Qt (5.14 on Linux and 5.15 on other platforms, as of this writing).
+- All these builds come bundled with recent Qt (5.15.x, as of this writing).
 - They are only provided for testing; feedback on _any_ release is welcome as long as you know which build you run; but do not expect the developers to address issues in any but the latest snapshot.